scikit-beam/hackathon-2015-12/agenda.md

 # Detailed Outline for Monday

 ## Welcome
-Why We’re Supposedly Here; Why We’re Really Here Everyone say your name and affiliation
+* Quick introductions: everyone say your name and affiliation
+* We will begin by building a consensus on the mechanics of an inter-facility software collaboration for scientific Python code for X-rays.
+The astronomy community provides us with a successful model, astropy.

 ## Vision
 Take a few minutes right now to read astropy vision document: